6112-fa25/6112-fa25.github.io/_pages/project/phase_5.md

 ## Extra Credit Checkpoint

 Phase 5 has one extra credit checkpoint, due on November 24 at 10pm ET.
-We will run your VM end to end on the Phase 5 public tests with the garbage collector and all optimizations enabled (i.e., with the command-line options `./run.sh derby -mem N --opt all` where `N` is the memory limit specified for each test program) and assign extra credit towards your Phase 5 grade in proportion to your VM's correctness.
+We will run your VM end to end on the Phase 5 public tests with the garbage collector and all optimizations enabled (i.e., with the command-line options `./run.sh derby -mem N -O all` where `N` is the memory limit specified for each test program) and assign extra credit towards your Phase 5 grade in proportion to your VM's correctness.

 ## Derby